yaobao5354/yang_policy/README.md

 # YangPolicy

-shows the details of Andrew Yang's 2020 campaign policys
+shows the details of Andrew Yang's 2020 campaign policies

 ## Installation